-Numerical simulations using the reduced-degree midpoint method (RD-MP2) are presented in figure \ref{fig:quartic_ham}.
+Numerical simulations using the MQAV midpoint method (MQAV-MP2) are presented in figure \ref{fig:quartic_ham}.
 As the ODE is Hamiltonian, there exist a number of methods with good structure-preserving properties for comparison.
 We will use the standard midpoint method (MP2) as well as AVF method.
 The midpoint method is symplectic and therefore has bounded Hamiltonian error.
-The AVF method preserves the Hamiltonian and is also a Runge-Kutta method, known as Simpson's method \cite{celledoni2009energy}, and corresponds to evaluating the integral in \eqref{AVF} with Gaussian quadrature of order 4.
-Furthermore, we remark that the RD-MP2 method with $\alpha = 1/3$ also yields the AVF method.
-All methods solve the resulting implicit equations using fixed point iterations with an absolute tolerance of $1.11\times 10^{-15}$.
-Using a time step of $h=1/10$, a total of 13 numerical orbits are plotted from the initial conditions $\bx_0^{(i)} = (2 + 2i/3,0)^T$, for $i=0,...,12$ denoted by black dots.
+The AVF method preserves the Hamiltonian and is also a Runge-Kutta method known as Simpson's method \cite{celledoni2009energy} corresponding to evaluation of the integral in \eqref{AVF} with Gaussian quadrature of order four.
+Furthermore, we remark that the MQAV-MP2 method with $\alpha = 1/3$ also yields the AVF method.
+All methods are implemented using fixed point iterations with an absolute tolerance of $1.11\times 10^{-15}$.
+Using a time step of $h=1/10$ a total of 13 numerical orbits are plotted from the initial conditions $\bx_0^{(i)} = (2 + 2i/3,0)^T$, where $i=0,...,12$, denoted by black dots.
 Red dots denote those initial conditions where the solution becomes unstable.
-We see that the midpoint method loses stability for the initial conditions corresponding to $i=8,...,12$, the AVF method loses stability for $i=10,...,12$ while the reduced-degree midpoint method retains stability for all initial conditions.
+We see that the midpoint method loses stability for the initial conditions corresponding to $i=8,...,12$, the AVF method loses stability for $i=10,...,12$ while the MQAV midpoint method retains stability for all initial conditions.
 We note that all three methods are unstable when $i=13$.
 Figure \ref{fig:quartic_ham} also shows the Hamiltonian error as a function of simulation time.
-We see that the reduced-degree midpoint method and the Simpson method preserves the Hamiltonian up to machine precision for their stable orbits, whereas the standard midpoint rule does not.
+We see that the MQAV midpoint method and the Simpson method preserves the Hamiltonian up to machine precision for their stable orbits, whereas the standard midpoint rule does not.
 Lastly, we note that different choices of $\alpha$ affect the stability and accuracy of the method.